 I believe two or three days are just about right for Seville, but there is so much more to discover in southern Spain, if you are staying longer, I would certainly recommend hiring a car to discover more of this amazing region.
 A road trip around Andalusia can lead to some wonderful experiences.

-2 Days in Seville Itinerary – Day 1
+What to see in Seville in 2 days – Day 1

 Relax in Maria Luisa Park & Plaza de España